cwonrails/jgthms.github.io/_posts/2012-02-21-open-source-everything.md

 * HTML is for content
 * CSS is for layout

-Frameworks such as Bootstrap fail at keeping this dichotomy clear.
+Frameworks such as [Bootstrap](http://twitter.github.com/bootstrap/) fail at keeping this dichotomy clear.
 Some examples:

-* `.span4`, `.offset4` to define column widths and column margins
+* `.span4` and `.offset4` to define column widths and column margins
-* `.navbar-fixed-top` class to apply an alternate style for the top bar
+* `.navbar-fixed-top` to apply an alternate style for the top bar
-* `.table-bordered` class for a table with borders
+* `.table-bordered` for a table with borders
-* `.form-horizontal` class for a float left with right-alined labels
+* `.form-horizontal` for a float left with right-alined labels
-* `.tabs-left`, `.tabs-right`, `.tabs-below` classes
+* `.tabs-left` `.tabs-right` `.tabs-below` classes

 All Bootstrap's classes aren't weighted with style instead of content description.
-Buttons are quite well implemented: variations use function, not color: `.btn-primary`, `.btn-info`, `.btn-warning`.
+Buttons are quite well implemented.
+Variations use function, not color:
+`.btn-primary` `.btn-info` `.btn-warning`.

 Anyway, let's not overlook the purpose of Bootstrap: quickly build a website, through HTML blocks and classes, *without* having to write one line of CSS. **Everything** is defined in the HTML.
-If you think about it, programmers only generate HTML code, and never touch the CSS file.
+If you think about it, programmers merely generate HTML code, and never touch the CSS file.
 So providing full control, from content to style, through HTML *only*, seems evident.

 If I had to launch a website rapidly, I could set it up quite quickly.
 But I'd still have to take some layout decisions: font, color, positioning, spacing, dimensions...
 And though I've done it more than a hundred times, it wouldn't be straightforward.